andrew867/LuxPower-Advanced/README.md

 Mark has helped write template sensors that will allow you to add 2 inverters together and make a single sensor which should help with 2 inverters.
 I can't test this as I don't have 2 inverters but if you do try it out and let me know how you get on! dualinverters_templae.yaml is the file.

+#BACKUPS
+The amount of times people (and me included) that HA has HA is a concern.
+PLEASE - if you are running HA on a PI don't install this first, go and install a backup solution (you can backup to Google Drive or many other products) and when your HA dies, it's easy to replace.
+YOU HAVE BEEN WARNED!
+Even on a VM I it can corrupt / fail!

 # Thanks!